pivotal/docs-tap/cli-plugins/insight/query-data.md

 There are four commands for querying and adding data.

-+ `image` - [Post an image SBOM](add-data.md) or query images for packages and vulnerabilities.
+- `image` - [Post an image SBOM](add-data.md) or query images for packages and vulnerabilities.
-+ `package` - Query packages for vulnerabilities or by image or source code.
+- `package` - Query packages for vulnerabilities or by image or source code.
-+ `source` - [Post a source code SBOM](add-data.md) or query source code for packages and vulnerabilties.
+- `source` - [Post a source code SBOM](add-data.md) or query source code for packages and vulnerabilties.
-+ `vulnerabilities` - Query vulnerabilities by image, package, or source code.
+- `vulnerabilities` - Query vulnerabilities by image, package, or source code.

-Use `tanzu insight -h` or see [Tanzu Insight Details](cli-docs/insight.md) for more information.
+Use `tanzu insight -h` or for more information see [Tanzu Insight Details](cli-docs/insight.md).

 ## <a id='example1'></a>Example #1: What packages & CVEs does a specific image contain?